Baby Constipation: Signs, Causes, and What Helps

 Laxatives

 Laxatives are only necessary if 'natural remedies' have failed or where constipation is severe.
 Although many different types of laxatives can be purchases over-the-counter, most laxatives are not suitable for babies and small children.
-If you feel your baby needs a laxative to relieve his constipation, we recommend you consult with your baby's doctor about a suitable treatment.
+If you feel your baby needs a laxative to relieve their constipation, we recommend you consult with your baby's doctor about a suitable treatment.

 Different laxatives work in different ways;